Pro wrestling star Jay Briscoe dies in car accident at 38

 LAUREL, Del.
-(WGMB) – Wrestling star Jay Briscoe has reportedly died after a car accident Tuesday in Delaware.
+(WGMB/KTAL) – Wrestling star Jay Briscoe has reportedly died after a car accident Tuesday in Delaware.
 He was 38.

 Briscoe, whose real name is Jamin Pugh, was part of the great tag team duo Dem Boys with his brother, Mark.
 The brothers were 13-time Ring of Honor World Tag Team Champions.